exeloar/StreamAnnounceScript/README.md

 A script that uses Discord Webhooks and OBS scripting capabilities to automatically post an announcement message when you go live

 Pros: (compared to existing bots)
-- 0 delay for stream announcements
+- No delay for stream announcements
 - Customizable delay so that you don't accidentally re-ping 100 times due to internet issues
 - Directly in your OBS so it only relies on your computer and discord (no other middleman services that can go down, do breaking updates, etc.)